How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 If you are a student, it is recommended you complete a surgical elective, and then ensure you reflect on it for evidence.
 Although usually undertaken at medical school, you can also do short electives in your FY3 if applying then.
 Some bursaries are available from surgical societies if undertaken later, with potentially more opportunities for hands-on surgical experience.

-Option Score Notes
+Option Indicator Notes

 Surgical experience: choose one of the following options

-I have undertaken a surgical placement (see additional notes below) during my foundation training or equivalent (minimum 12 weeks)
+I have undertaken an elective in a surgical specialty (minimum 4 weeks), OR I have undertaken a surgical placement (see additional notes below) during my foundation training or equivalent (minimum 12 weeks) A

 Quality Improvement (Clinical Audit)